-- any of certain large, thick-skinned, hoofed animals, as the elephant, rhinoceros, and hippopotamus, formerly classified together
+Any of various large, thick-skinned, hoofed mammals such as the elephant, rhinoceros, or hippopotamus.

-- a thick-skinned, insensitive, stolid person
+A thick-skinned, insensitive, stolid person.

 Any of various large, thick-skinned mammals, such as the elephant, rhinoceros, or hippopotamus.

 (idiomatic) A person that is not affected by (does not care about) what others say about him or her.

 Any of certain large, thick-skinned, hoofed animals, as the elephant, rhinoceros, and hippopotamus, formerly classified together.

 - French pachyderme from New Latin Pachydermata former order name from Greek pakhudermos thick-skinned pakhus thick derma skin derma1

 From American Heritage Dictionary of the English Language, 5th Edition

 - pachy- + derma, from Ancient Greek παχύδερμος (pakhudermos), from παχύς (pakhus, “thick") + δέρμα (derma, “skin").